 DJ Inform: Well look at your options if you want to buy physical music.
 You can buy a CD that’s going to crap out on you and start skipping after how long?
 After a couple weeks sometimes?
 My personal experience with CDs is that they always start skipping soon, I have a hard time keeping them in good shape.
 You could get cassettes but it’s tough to find what you really want on cassette and even then you’re only going to get a certain amount of quality with stuff on tape.
 And then you have records, records are durable a lot of the stuff in my shop is forty or fifty years old and it sounds as good as it did when it came out, and it’ll sound that good in another fifty years as long somebody doesn’t skate it across the parking lot you know?
 They don’t deteriorate, CDs feel disposable to me and that’s my personal bias I don’t really like CDs.
 And then you have downloads, sure you can download a bunch of stuff but what happens if you want a physical album in your hand?
 If your only choices are CD, tape or vinyl the choice seems kind of obvious.
 I’ve been buying records most of my life so to me it’s obviously records.
 But especially these days to they’re cooler, nobody’s posting on Instagram all the new CDs they bought, or if they are not a lot of people care it’s not that cool (laughs).
 But with records it’s a different thing, it’s more of a tangible experience I think when you listen to a record.
 If all you’re buying is Led Zeppelin records and Door’s records, stuff that you already know then yea it’s probably not going to stick around as long.
 But if with records you’re discovering new music, you’re searching for stuff, discovering new things and you’re learning then why would that go away?
 Unless your natural curiosity for life just goes away and that would just suck.
 Finding records is the only way you’re going to hear a lot of this music that was just never on any other format.
 But, beyond just the music you’re also learning about that culture of the time.
 Where they were living, what they were doing, you read the liner notes on the back and get more insight into the time that the music was released.
 People put stuff out on their own too, we were just looking at a country record from National City where the person had printed they lyric sheet and just slid it in the sleeve with the record.
 The thing came out in like 1969 or 1970, that’s close to fifty years ago I guarantee there are people in the city right now that know that’s somebody’s grandma.
 That’s the other thing, there’s personal connections with stuff and that’s fascinating.
 Like that Brain Police record, that’s an early document of the Psychedelic era of how music was sounding then.
 That wasn’t a major label it was real, it was just these guys doing it themselves trying to make a break and get gigs.
 There’s no marketing ploy behind that, it’s just real life shit.

 Step Off!
-Magazine: With the closing of big record stores such as FatBeats, Amoeba Music in LA and even local sores such as Access Hip-Hop you’re not really worried about the future of physical record sales?
+Magazine: With the closing of big record stores such as FatBeats, Amoeba Music in LA and even local shops such as Access Hip-Hop are you worried about the future of physical record sales?

 DJ Inform: No, I’m not worried about it at all.
 I feel like what I do here is a little different, I definitely do focus on rare collector things but then I also make sure to have all of the regular bases covered too.
 So if somebody comes in and wants a Mary Wells record I have one but then it’ll also be at a reasonable price like five, six, eight bucks something like that where it’s not like inaccessible.
 Because a lot of records too are expensive and that’s what turns a lot of people off but making sure the price point is right, making sure people are welcomed in the shop and helping them find stuff goes a long way.
 The thing is to, say somebody comes in looking for something like Donald Byrd, Jazz or Jazz-Funk type stuff.
 It’s like ok ‘yea I got some Donald Byrd, but here check out these other ten records because if you like that then you’re really going to like these’.
 Listening to other stuff expands your palette, because now you’re like, ‘wow now I’m into Bobby Mitchell and Bobbi Humphrey ok now I’m going to look for those records’.
 One thing leads to another, to another, to another and it never ever ends, it’s a rabbit hole.
 Plus if people get what they want then they’ll come back, and I know that from personal experience diggin’ in stores forever.
 If I go to a store and find a bunch of stuff that I like and the price is good I’m definitely messing with that store again.
 I gotta go back, they might have this record or they might have that record you know it never ends and you get hooked; I’m totally addicted but I’m not the only one there’s plenty of people that are addicted to this.
 You just have to make sure you give people what they want.